scottseotech/todo-platform/docs/docs/architecture/overview.md

     - Queries Prometheus for metrics visualization
     - Queries Tempo for trace exploration
     - Queries Loki for log analysis
-    - Alert routing to Slack for critical events(TODO)
+    - Alert routing to Slack for critical events
     - Correlation between traces, metrics, and logs